burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

  In the end, the compiler emits final instructions for the target assembler.

- # Assembler
+## Calling Assembler Program
 Assembler(ASM) as a language is the lowest possible level that can still be readable.
 One instruction in C++ code can correpons to sevral instructions of ASM code.
 The same instruction in C++ can be with various instructions in ASM.
-An Assembler is a program that finally converts ASM instructions into binary native code with machine instructions that satisfy some Instruction Set Architecture (ISA).
+An Assembler is a program that finally converts ASM instructions obtained from a compiler into binary native code with machine instructions that satisfy some Instruction Set Architecture (ISA).
 For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain the standard de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
 The output of Assembler is saved into *object files*.

  # Linkage

  The linker constructs the final program or library from compiled source files in the form of *object files* and performs additional optimization, such as whole-program/global program optimization.

 The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
-For example, for [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top), the Assembler is a separate program from C compilers.
-In another toolchain, e.g., from Microsoft, the translation to final binary code is inside their C compiler.
+For example, for [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top), the Assembler is a separate program from C compiler physically.
+In another toolchain, e.g., from Microsoft Visucal C compilter the translation to final binary code is inside their C compiler.

 # What is Impossible Even in C/C++